JuliaSmoothOptimizers/Krylov.jl/docs/src/storage.md

 We denote by $m$ and $n$ the number of rows and columns of the linear problem.
 The memory parameter of DIOM, FOM, DQGMRES, GMRES, FGMRES and GPMR is $k$.
-The numbers of shifts of CG-LANCZOS-SHIFT is $p$.
+The numbers of shifts of CG-LANCZOS-SHIFT and CGLS-LANCZOS-SHIFT is $p$.

 ## Theoretical storage requirements